Department of Transportation Report Shows Spike in Traffic Fatalities

 By raising awareness and implementing new approaches to reducing traffic fatalities, USDOT and NHTSA can help to ensure the roads are as safe as possible, in West Virginia and throughout the United States.

-If you or someone you love received injuries from an auto accident that was caused by an impaired or distracted driver, reach out today to the skilled car accident lawyers at The Bell Law Firm.
+If you or someone you love received injuries from an auto accident that was caused by an impaired or distracted driver, reach out today to the skilled car accident lawyers at Stewart Bell, PLLC.
 We can help you get the justice and compensation you deserve.